owlburtoe/owlburtoe.github.io/index.md

 I am a critical care RN with a strong interest in systems, tooling, and automation.
 I like building things that feel solid and understandable, and that I can repair when they fail.

-You can reach me here on GitHub or add a contact section later.
+You can reach me here on GitHub.